77yahir/infinite-precision-integer-arithmetic/README.md

    git clone https://github.com/yahirflores/infinite-precision-integer-arithmetic.git
 2. Open in **IntelliJ IDEA** (or any Java IDE).
 3. Run the `Main.java` file to test arithmetic operations.

+---

+## Repository Info
+Author: Yahir Flores
+Language: Java
+IDE: IntelliJ IDEA
+Status: In Progress (Version 1.0 - Core Operations Complete)

+---

+> This project was developed as part of a university assignment and refined to demonstrate problem-solving, algorithm design, and testing fundamentals.